replicase/docker-pgcapture/README.md

 ## Demo cdc consumer
 1. ```bash
-   # build pgcapture image if you do not have pgcapture image in your local.
+   # build pgcapture image if you do not have pgcapture image in your local environment.
    ./pgcapture/dockerbuild.sh
    ./demo-consumer.sh
    go run consumer/main.go